Is there anything more embarrassing and cringe-worthy than recording and showing friends your festival videos?

 If you refuse to take heed from The Prophet's words, then ponder this, remember when your parents brought their friends round to show off two weeks of holiday photos, and you cringed so hard 'you wanted to die'?

-Your generation has simply found a way of modernising the embarrassing 'holiday photo montage', and to top it off you've added a soundtrack.
+Your generation has simply found a way of modernizing the embarrassing 'holiday photo montage', and to top it off you've added a soundtrack.

 Until next time 'The Prophet' has spoken